NoionLabs/intro-to-docker/slides.md

 ### Production time

 <center>
-Limit their use, but it's ok if you do use it...
+Limit their use, but it's ok if you have to...
 </center>

 ## Bits n Pieces